Nice3point/RevitTemplates/docs/MsBuild-Sdk.md

 - Add-ins development for multiple Revit API versions from a single codebase.
 - Automatic Frameworks configuration.
 No need to manually set .NET versions for each Revit API version, the SDK does it for you.
-- Easy Testing automatically copies your plugin to Revit folders for quick testing.
+- Easy Testing automatically copies your add-in to Revit folders for quick testing.
 - Manifest patching automatically fixes .addin files to support breaking changes between Revit versions.
 - Clean Project Files removes all the messy boilerplates from your .csproj configuration.